 Not everyone wants a glass of wine with brunch—offering alternative options is a wise choice as host.

 Mix fresh lavender with 1 cup of sugar and add 2 cups boiling water, letting it sit for at least an hour.
 Stir in 3 cups of unsweetened lemon juice, 2 cups chilled water and refrigerate.
-Add ice cubes and give it a quick stir before placing it on the table for serving.
+Add ice cubes or spheres and give it a quick stir before placing it on the table for serving.

 Combine 3 cups orange juice with 1 1/2 cups peach nectar and 1/2 cup chilled water.
 Add orange slices with ice when ready to serve.